NW-PaGe/avian-flu/README.md

 ## Contributing
-For any questions please submit them to our [Discussions](https://github.com/NW-PaGe/avian-flu/discussions) page otherwise software issues and requests can be logged as a [Git Issue]((https://github.com/NW-PaGe/avian-flu/issues)).
+For any questions please submit them to our [Discussions](https://github.com/NW-PaGe/avian-flu/discussions) page otherwise software issues and requests can be logged as a Git [Issue](https://github.com/NW-PaGe/avian-flu/issues).

 ## License
+This project is licensed under a modified GPL-3.0 License.
+You may use, modify, and distribute this work, but commercial use is strictly prohibited without prior written permission.

 ## Acknowledgements